paragonie/ciphersweet/docs/examples/02-pdo-mysql.md

 # Example: Getting Data Into and Out of the Database

 The following example uses the PDO extension using the MySQL driver.
+This example uses a hard-coded key.
+Click [here](04-key-generation) to learn the proper way to generate a key.

 ```php
 <?php